 · Uniform cleaning (a must in the heat of August and September)

 Most of the money raised by WABB comes from the operation of the food concession stands during football season.
-The concession stands at Peters Stadium (near Round Rock High School) and Kelly Reeves Stadium (on Parmer Lane) are co-ordinated by BCOB (Band Concession Operating Board) but staffed by parents from the ‘home’ team’s band.
+The concession stands at Kelly Reeves Stadium and Dragon Stadium are coordinated by BCOB (Band Concession Operating Board) but staffed by parents from the ‘home’ team’s band.
 The boosters also operate concessions at middle school home games, freshman home games, and junior varsity home games, all of which are played at the Warrior Bowl at Westwood High School.
 The operation of these stands requires the full participation by all band parents.
-Each band family is expected to work at least ONE concession shift per season.
+Each band family is expected to work at least TWO concession shift per season.
 Round Rock ISD also hosts playoff football games at its two stadiums.
 Concessions at these games are jointly shared by all Round Rock band booster clubs.

 We also rely on: